A PVC industry recycling strategy for Australia

 The Council and its members have established successful vinyl recycling programs and connected numerous suppliers of PVC waste to recyclers to divert the material from landfill.

-The Council's PVC ReSource Summits (2011 and 2015) have engaged diverse and influential stakeholders to explore opportunities to improve cost effective recovery and recycling of end-of-life PVC into new products.
+The Council's previous PVC ReSource Summits took place back in 2011 and 2015 and engaged diverse and influential stakeholders to explore opportunities to improve cost effective recovery and recycling of end-of-life PVC into new products.
 Participants at both forums provided vital input to identify strategic priorities so as to address barriers to PVC recycling, improve knowledge, data and expertise, and encourage innovation in reprocessing, product design and recycling capability.

 Key elements of the current strategy